 In absence of a deﬁnition or indication, all problems start standing on the ground (doormat, rag, towel!) i.e. not on a stone or a crash pad and not with a jump start.
 All holds in the line of the problem may be used.
 In our opinion the stand start of a problem is the 'normal' version, variants as a sitstart (assis) or starting or finishing more to the left or to the right have the same name with the addition of (gauche) or (droite).
 We prefer not to give eliminates a seperate page and we try to avoid publishing running starts (sand on your soles polishes the rock).

 Respect the environment

 The Office National des Forêts (ONF) takes care of the national forest of Fontainebleau and neighbouring national forests.
 Most areas in the national forests are free to enter.
-Some parts of the forest are protected and you can find these areas on the IGN map.
+Some parts of the forest are protected (Integral biological reserve, IBR).
+You can find these areas on the IGN map.
 Outside this national forests, areas might be on private property.
 They can be closed by the owners.